Large scale behaviour of 3D continuous phase coexistence models: Introduction

 \subsection{Some remarks and structure of the article}

 Before describing the structure of this article, we discuss two possible natural generalisations of our results.

 \begin{enumerate} \item We expect that analogous results still hold when the noise $\widehat{\xi}$ is not assumed to be Gaussian, but still satisfies good enough integrability and mixing conditions.
 The techniques developed in \cite{KPZCLT} should apply here as well.
-Note however that if the noise is asymmetric, then we do not expect to see $\Phi^4_3$ at large scales generically, even if $V_\theta$ is symmetric.
+Indeed, in \cite{phi4_non_gaussian}, the authors showed convergence of the weakly nonlinear regime to $\Phi^4_3$ under symmetry assumption on both the potential and the noise.
+Note however that if the noise is non-symmetric, then we do not expect to see $\Phi^4_3$ at large scales generically, even if $V_\theta$ is symmetric.

-\item The assumption that $V_{\theta}$ is a polynomial can probably be relaxed.
+\item The assumption that $V_{\theta}$ is a polynomial can probably be relaxed (see \cite{KPZ_equilibrium} for a result similar to those of \cite{HQ15} in the context of the KPZ equation).
 It is however not clear at all at this stage how the methods in this article could be carried over to handle this case. \end{enumerate}

 It turns out that, as in \cite{HQ15}, the weak noise regime can be treated as a perturbation of the weakly nonlinear regime, so we will mainly focus on the latter case.
 The main strategy to prove the above results is the recently developed theory of regularity structures (\cite{Hai14a}), combined with the results of (\cite{HQ15}), where results analogous to ours are obtained for the KPZ equation.
 The idea is to lift and solve \eqref{e:rescaled} in an abstract regularity structure space that is purposed built for this equation, and then pull the solution back to the usual distribution spaces after suitable renormalisation.